-- a prepare an economic balance sheet for a client and interpret its implications for asset allocation; - b compare the investment objectives of asset-only, liability-relative, and goals-based asset allocation approaches; - c contrast concepts of risk relevant to asset-only, liability-relative, and goals-based asset allocation approaches; - d explain how asset classes are used to represent exposures to systematic risk and discuss criteria for asset class specification; - e explain the use of risk factors in asset allocation and their relation to traditional asset class-based approaches; - f select and justify an asset allocation based on an investor's objectives and constraints; - g describe the use of the global market portfolio as a baseline portfolio in asset allocation; - discuss strategic implementation choices in asset allocation, including passive/ active choices and vehicles for implementing passive and active mandates; - i discuss strategic considerations in rebalancing asset allocations.
+- a describe elements of effective investment governance and investment governance considerations in asset allocation; - b prepare an economic balance sheet for a client and interpret its implications for asset allocation; - c compare the investment objectives of asset-only, liability-relative, and goals-based asset allocation approaches; - d contrast concepts of risk relevant to asset-only, liability-relative, and goals-based asset allocation approaches; - e explain how asset classes are used to represent exposures to systematic risk and discuss criteria for asset class specification; - f explain the use of risk factors in asset allocation and their relation to traditional asset class-based approaches; - g select and justify an asset allocation based on an investor's objectives and constraints; - describe the use of the global market portfolio as a baseline portfolio in asset allocation; - i discuss strategic implementation choices in asset allocation, including passive/ active choices and vehicles for implementing passive and active mandates; - j discuss strategic considerations in rebalancing asset allocations.

-READING 19.
+READING 13.
 PRINCIPLES OF ASSET ALLOCATION